SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 version number is split into three parts: `x.y.z` where `x` is the major version, `y` is the minor version and `z` is the patch version.

-The reason that we need to specify the version number is that we want to make sure that we can reproduce our code at a later point.
-If we do not specify the version number, then we are at the mercy of the package maintainer to not change the API of the package.
-This is especially important when working with machine learning models, as we want to make sure that we can reproduce the exact same model at a later point.
+Specifying version numbers ensures code reproducibility.
+Without version numbers, you risk API changes by package maintainers.
+This is especially important in machine learning, where reproducing the exact same model is crucial.

 Finally, we also need to discuss *dependency resolution*, which is the process of figuring out which packages are compatible.
-This is a non-trivial problem, and there exist a lot of different algorithms for doing this.
-If you have ever thought that `pip` and `conda` were taking a long time to install something, then it is probably because they were trying to figure out which packages are compatible with each other.
-For example, if you try to install
+This is a complex problem with various algorithms.
+If `pip` or `conda` take a long time to install packages, it's likely due to the dependency resolution process.
+For example, attempting to install

 ```bash
 pip install "matplotlib >= 3.8.0" "numpy <= 1.19" --dry-run